Tyrrell P34: 1977

 For 1977, Scheckter was replaced by Ronnie Peterson, and the P34 was redesigned for cleaner aerodynamics, and some redesign was done on Peterson's car to accommodate his height.
 The P34B was wider and heavier than before, and, although Peterson was able to string some promising results from the P34B, as was Depailler, it was clear the car was not as good as before.
 Tyrrell blamed the problems on the increased weight, now 190 lbs over the 1268 lbs F1 minimum.
 This placed more strain on the brakes and made it struggle through the corners.
 Others have blamed Goodyear's failure to properly develop the small front tyres.
 Late in the season, an attempt to address the handling was made by increasing the track of the front suspension, but this moved the tyres out from their original hidden position, essentially eliminating the whole advantage of the concept.

 In November 1977, Tyrrell introduced his car for the 1978 season, and it had a conventional layout.
 He commented: "In the meantime, we have closed the book on our six-wheeled project, and I am sure the cars will become something of a collector's piece".
-Tyrrell kept the frame that Scheckter won on and sold the rest.
+Tyrrell kept the chassis that Scheckter won on and sold the rest.

 Post-F1

 More recently, the P34 has been a popular sight at historic racing events, proving competitive once more.
 This was made possible when the Avon tyre company agreed to manufacture bespoke 10-inch tyres for Simon Bull, the owner of chassis No. 6.
 In 1999 and 2000, the resurrected P34 competed at a number of British and European circuits as an entrant in the FIA Thoroughbred Grand Prix series.
 Driven by Martin Stretton, the car won the TGP series outright in 2000, chassis No. 5 repeating that success in 2008 in the hands of Mauro Pane; this example is now owned by Pierluigi Martini alongside chassis number 2.
 Stretton also achieved numerous pole positions and class wins at the Grand Prix Historique de Monaco.
-The P34 has also been seen a number of times at the Goodwood Festival of Speed.
+The P34 has also been seen a number of times at the Goodwood Festival of Speed, held at Goodwood House, West Sussex and the Historic Grand Prix Zandvoort at the Zandvoort circuit.